giovanizanetti/Product-Assignment/README.md

 2. See a product selector with available options (see json files in this Repo)
 3. Be able to select different options in the product
 4. Add a product to a cart
-    5.Validate if the options is a possible option via the 'excludes' property.
+5. Validate if the options is a possible option via the 'excludes' property

 ## Features built so far